Should You Self-Manage Your Vacation Rental?

 How much more income can I make by switching from self-management to professional management? +

-There is no honest canned percentage because the upside depends on where the current setup is leaking money.
-Some homes gain through better rate discipline, some through stronger channel mix, and some through fewer operational misses.
+There is no honest canned percentage because the upside depends on where the current setup is losing money.
+Some homes gain through better pricing, some through stronger booking channels, and some through fewer operational misses.
 The useful answer comes from the review, not a generic claim.
 We also do not use one flat management fee for every property, so the pricing structure has to be reviewed against the home's actual fit.

 When does self-management still make sense? +

-Usually when the owner has the time, pricing discipline, vendor control, and appetite to stay close to the operation without slipping into reactive decisions.
-It works best when the fee savings are still larger than the revenue and time leakage created by doing everything yourself.
+Usually when the owner has the time, sound pricing judgment, vendor control, and appetite to stay close to the operation without slipping into reactive decisions.
+It works best when the fee savings are still larger than the income and time lost by doing everything yourself.

 What mistakes usually cost self-managing owners the most money? +

-Soft pricing, OTA dependence, slow maintenance decisions, inconsistent guest communication, and letting convenience drive the calendar.
+Soft pricing, marketplace dependence, slow maintenance decisions, inconsistent guest communication, and letting convenience drive the calendar.
 Most owners do not lose money from one dramatic event.
-They lose it through a stack of smaller leaks.
+They lose it through a stack of smaller problems.

 Is it possible to partially self-manage while outsourcing specific tasks? +